wp-plugins/wp-xprs-page-builder/readme.txt

 XPRS is actually fun.
 We call the process 'Play & Build' - try it out and see what we mean.

 https://www.youtube.com/watch?v=K1ZnSLe-Rdk&ab_channel=IMXPRSOfficial
+See it in action on our demo site: http://wpxprs.com/

 == Installation ==